USS Bugara: 29 July

 On 29 July 1945, Schade noted the toll that the continuous operations had taken on his men and submarine, observing that crew members were tired, the guns needed cleaning, and the diesel engines needed routine maintenance after operating a full speed so much of the time while Bugara pursued targets.
-He decided to withdraw from shore, give the crew a rest day, and allow the crew watch a movie for the first time during the war patrol.
+He decided to withdraw from shore, give the crew a rest day, and allow the crew to watch a movie for the first time during the war patrol.
 Shipping activity soon interfered with his plans.
 At 09:05, Bugara sank a large 200-gross register ton schooner carrying 200 barrels of sorghum molasses and flying the Japanese flag.
 At 13:25, Bugara boarded a 400-gross register ton Imperial Japanese Navy auxiliary flying the flag of the Republic of China.
 The vessel had a certificate stating that her cargo of cocoa beans was for the Imperial Japanese Navy and that she was bound for Shōnan, Japan.
 After the vessel's crew abandoned ship, Bugara′s gunners sank her.

 At 14:10, Bugara intercepted the 112-gross register ton junk Ayame, loaded with rice and headed toward Singapore.
 Bugara′s boarding party found that Ayame′s cargo did not agree with her Japanese manifest, which listed "machinery" as the cargo.
 After Bugara sank her with gunfire, Ayame came to rest on the bottom in 60 ft of water with 20 ft of mast showing above the surface.
 At 14:42, Bugara halted and searched a 50-gross register ton schooner flying the Thai flag and loaded with rice bound for Singapore, then sank her by gunfire.
 At 16:00, Bugara′s lookouts sighted a Kawanishi H8K (Allied reporting name "Emily") flying boat flying over the water at a very low altitude, but the big flying boat′s crew did not seem to spot Bugara.

 Schade decided to put the native crew of the schooner ashore at dark, and looked over the coast of Koh Tan in order to find a safe-looking place to do so.
 Upon spotting what Schade described as a "smart-looking village which we thought looked like Jap[anese] barracks,” Schade consulted with the interpreter and approved the site.
 Bugara put a four-man-sized rubber boat into the sea with one of Bugara′s officers and all seven natives aboard along with some food and clothing for the natives.
 At 22:20, the native crewmen expressed great sorrow at leaving Bugara and shook hands with "almost everyone."
 Closing within 400 yd of the beach and in only 5 fathom of water, Bugara dropped off the Thai sailors at the agreed-upon site, and by 23:40, the officer and the rubber boat were back on board Bugara.